 Nipple blisters can be categorized based on what causes them.

-- Milk blister: This type of nipple blister is also called nipple bleb (2).
-It occurs when the dead skin traps a tiny amount of milk underneath the nipple, thus closing it within a blister.
+- Milk blister: This type of nipple blister is also called nipple bleb or white spot (3).
+The cause of nipple bleb is unknown.
+However, it may occur when the dead skin traps a tiny amount of milk underneath the nipple, thus closing it within a blister (4).
 Milk blisters may also occur if a milk duct is blocked.
 These blisters can be more severe compared to frictional blisters.
 Therefore, it is essential to know how to spot a nipple blister.

 What Are The Symptoms Of A Nipple Blister?